 A young boy ends the ad by pressing Connecticut politicians: “I keep my promises.
 The governor and legislators should keep theirs.”

-The ad begins running on Connecticut television stations on Wednesday, May 31.
+The ad begins running on Connecticut television stations today.